MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Datasheets

 \dsquestion{Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?}

 \dsanswer{The MABe22 Mouse Triplets dataset was collected and analyzed in the laboratory of Vivek Kumar at Jackson Labs (JAX), and was assembled by Ann Kennedy at Northwestern University.
 Mice were bred and videos of interacting mice were collected by Tom Sproule at JAX.
-The video dataset was tracked, and behavior annotations algorithmically generated, by Brian Geuther and Keith Sheppard at JAX, with pose estimation performed using a modified version of HRnet described in~\cite{sheppard2020gait}.
+The video dataset was tracked by Brian Geuther and Keith Sheppard at JAX, with pose estimation performed using a modified version of HRnet described in~\cite{sheppard2020gait}.
 Tracking and video data were screened for tracking quality and segmented into one-minute "sequences" by Ann Kennedy.
-The evaluation tasks were designed by Ann Kennedy using behavior annotations generated by Brian Geuther and Keith Sheppard. }
+Sequences were manually annotated for four social behaviors of interest by Markus Marks. }

 \dsquestionex{Who funded the creation of the dataset?}{If there is an associated grant, please provide the name of the grantor and the grant name and number.}

 \dsanswer{Acquisition of behavioral data was supported by NIH grants DA041668 (NIDA), DA048034 (NIDA), and Simons Foundation SFARI Director's Award (to VK).
 Curation of data task design was funded by NIMH award \#R00MH117264 (to AK) and NSERC Award \#PGSD3-532647-2019 (to JJS). }